 The recommended fill volume would be for placement of approximately 1,748,750 cubic yards (c.y.) within the limits of the Federal Project.
-For this alternative, approximately 350,000 c.y. of fill would be placed at the 2nd Street erosional "hot spot", 150,000 c.y. of material on the Middle Beach, 190,000 c.y. on South Beach and 8,000 c.y. of material on the Back River Beach (Table 1).
+For this alternative, approximately 350,000 c.y. of fill would be placed at the 2nd Street erosional "hot spot", 150,000 c.y. of material on the Middle Beach, 190,000 c.y. on South Beach, and 8,000 c.y. on the Back River Beach (Table 2).
 These volumes represent project requirements to take the project to the end of its 50-year life.
 Dependant on funding available at the time of construction and uncertainties in renourishment prices, alternate bid schedules may be included for smaller projects to assure the maximum project can be awarded at an acceptable price.

-E.2.03.
-Recommended Alternative
+2.03.
+RECOMMENDED ALTERNATIVE

-Beach renourishment, Alternative B, is the selected alternative.
+Beach renourishment is the selected alternative.
 Based on previous studies and the current condition of the beach it is apparent that taking no action would continue to result in erosion of the beach at Tybee Island.
-The 1,748,750 c.y. alternative is considered to be the design fill volume required for protection of the total authorized Federal beach template for the next 9 years.
+The design fill volume of 1,748,750 c.y. is considered to be required for the total authorized Federal project for the next 9 years.

-E.2.04.
+2.04.
 FILL VOLUMES

 The next periodic renourishment for the project is scheduled to occur in Fiscal Year (FY) 2015.
 The actual start date of construction is subject to appropriation of Federal funds.
 At that time, the volume of material eroded from the beach would be replaced with the amount such that the beach template would be protected until the end of the project life in 2024.
 Rather than initiating a project to place 2 years of fill on the beach in 2022, an additional 2 years of advance nourishment will be placed on the beach in FY15 to carry the project to the end of the project life in 2024.
 The fill will be shoreward of the previous berm and in a uniform manner over the beach length to prevent excessive erosion in the fill.
 The fill volumes shown in Table 1 are in-place volumes, unless stated otherwise.
 The Back River Groin field consists of 7 groins, the shoreline length of 5 groins is 100 feet, and 2 groins are 50 feet long - designed to extend into the breaker zone and intercept the longshore transport of material in the littoral zone (1998 South Tip Report).
-Table 1 shows the anticipated design volumes for the 2015 renourishment.
+Table 2 shows the anticipated design volumes for the 2015 renourishment.